Latest edition: February 2019, released 2/14/19 to membership.

-Visit the Multimedia - File Archive in the Members-Only Portal for copies of past editions.
+Visit the Multimedia - File Archive in the Members-Only Portal for copies of the latest and all past editions.

-IALEIA publishes the IntelScope multiple times per year, featuring news from the local chapters, information regarding available training and articles of interest to law enforcement analyst.
+IALEIA publishes the Intelscope multiple times per year, featuring news from the local chapters, information regarding available training and articles of interest to law enforcement analysts.

 Analytical Toys: Articles that can include tips, tricks and lessons learned using different products, methods or processes.

 What’s Hot: Analysts are responsible for knowing what the current trends are in their jurisdiction and we should also be aware of what is going on in the rest of the world.
 Articles in this section could reference the changing directions of policing and crime focus that may change funding sources, resource allocation and opportunities in the future.
 (Intelligence Led Policing, Terrorism, Gangs, etc.) This section may also highlight breaking news from around the world.
 This includes: events or information that will change our environment and possibly impact our work focus (illness of a world leader, etc).